philzy94/gehit-laravel/README.md

 # gehit-laravel
-Bach end API of gehit using laravel 8
+Back end API of gehit using laravel 8